Germans mourn attack on Christmas market with no answers about why

 There were still no answers Saturday as to what caused him to drive into a crowd in the eastern German city of Magdeburg.

-Describing himself as a former Muslim, he shared dozens of tweets and retweets daily focusing on anti-Islam themes, criticizing the religion and congratulating Muslims who left the faith.
+Describing himself as a former Muslim, the suspect shared dozens of tweets and retweets daily focusing on anti-Islam themes, criticizing the religion and congratulating Muslims who left the faith.

 He also accused German authorities of failing to do enough to combat what he said was the “Islamism of Europe.”
 Some described him as an activist who helped Saudi women flee their homeland.
 He has also voiced support for the far-right and anti-immigrant Alternative for Germany (AfD) party.